-If you use these Advertising features in GA, you must request explicit consent.
+If you use these Advertising features in Google Analytics, you must request explicit consent.
 If you do not, then Google considers its tracking tool as collecting benign data – hence no consent required.

 There is a very large caveat to this.
 The GDPR is specifically agnostic to the data tool and technology being used.
-That means gaining consent from your visitors must be based on what data your website collects and does with data – not what happens within Google Analytics.
+That means gaining consent from your visitors must be based on what data your website (or app) collects and does with data – not what happens within Google Analytics.

-So if a website has any other tracking technology e.g. social share icons that also send tracking pixels to 3rd parties, consent would be required.
+So if a website has any other tracking technology embedded on its pages e.g. social share icons that also send tracking pixels to 3rd parties, consent would be required.
 That is the situation for the vast majority of websites – that is, lots of embedded widgets and plugins with tracking pixels firing off to all sorts of places (3rd parties), where governance is potentially unknown.

-Here is a classic example of the problem – a popular blog in the analytics (that I do not name) is using the 3rd-party Disqus plugin for handling its comments and visitor engagement: The image is taken from the Chrome Developer Console, Network tab and shows that when an article is loaded from the blog site, data is also sent to the 3rd-party Google Analytics account of Disqus.
+Here is a classic example of the problem – a popular blog in the analytics (that I do not name) is using the 3rd-party Disqus plugin for handling comments and visitor engagement.
+The image below is taken from the Chrome Developer Console, Network tab and shows that when an article is loaded from the blog site, data is also sent to the 3rd-party Google Analytics account of Disqus.
 Disqus could use any logging tool, it just happens to be Google Analytics in this case.

 What is The Implication of This?

-If I as a visitor go to the blog site in question running Disqus, then visit other unrelated sites that also use Disqus, ALL my visit data from these sites goes into to the Disqus log/account i.e. they have the ability to stitch together sessions from different websites visited.
+If a visitor goes to the blog site in question running Disqus, then visits other unrelated sites that also use Disqus, ALL that visit data from these sites goes into to the Disqus log/account i.e. they have the ability to stitch together sessions from different websites visited.
 There are huge privacy implications of doing that – not only for Disqus, but also for the owner of the original blog website.
-Therefore, if such a website owner wanted to avoid having to implement tracking consent from its visitors, they would need to verify ALL the 3rd-party tracking pixels on their site and ensure that these match the GDPR requirements for non-consent.
-That is certainly possible, but not easy by a long shot and a nightmare to manage over time…!

 - Communicate to your organisation that only N tracking pixels are allowed, where N is a small manageable number e.g. 5.
 That is, all web tracking requirements for the organisation, must be provided by N tools/tracking pixels.